Pokémon: Live-action

-Reaction to Pokémania (1999–2000)
+Reaction to Pokémania

 1 November 1999 cover of The New Yorker, which depicts a Pikachu carrying away a bag overflowing with money while trick-or-treating.
 Artwork by Harry Bliss.

 In 1999 and 2000, Pokémon was an unprecedented, ubiquitous fad in the Western world.
 Time magazine described it as "a multimedia and interactive barrage like no other before it".
 The franchise, primarily aimed at children, elicited mixed responses from parents and teachers, some of them critical.
 In a 2004 essay, anthropologist Christine R. Yano even claimed that the reactions at one point constituted a moral panic.

-The bulk of the criticism on Pokémon was directed at the trading cards, in particular the booster packs, sealed packages of 11 randomly inserted cards that were sold separately from the main sets.
+The bulk of the criticism on Pokémon was directed at the trading cards, in particular the booster packs, sealed packages of 11 (Note: From the original Base Set to the Neo Destiny sets, the booster packs contained 11 cards.
+After that and throughout the third generation 'EX' sets, the booster packs contained 9 cards.
+From the fourth generation Diamond and Pearl sets onwards, the packs contained 10 cards.
+Since the seventh generation Sun and Moon sets, the packs have again contained 11 cards.) randomly inserted cards that were sold separately from the main sets.
 The cards are of varying scarcity, the most valuable being the "holofoil cards" (also called "holographic" or "foil cards"), in which the illustrations of the Pokémon have a shiny overlay effect.
 The rare cards can only be found in booster packs, and the rarest ones are very infrequently included.
 Joseph Tobin noted that rarity in this case is "artificially created", and "effectively a form of gambling" in which children need to repeatedly purchase booster packs to get more rare cards.
 Gilles Brougère described a cynicism among adults that corporations could apparently, "out of thin air", ascribe value to cards which they saw as valueless, thereby "deceiving vulnerable young consumers and garnering excessive profits".